CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-10-28-my-prosperity-laptop.md

 ---
 <img class="alignright size-medium wp-image-1197" title="laptopcards" src="{{ site.baseurl }}/posts/2008/10/laptopcards-300x225.jpg" alt="" width="300" height="225" />Since most of my work is done on my laptop I have tricked it out as they would say.
 But I also decorate it.
 I put on what I want.

-I bought two cards decks at a couple of bookstores and then picked out the ones that most fit what I wanted.</p>
+I bought two cards decks at a couple of bookstores and then picked out the ones that most fit what I wanted.
 <ul>
 <li>Focus on opportunities</li>
 <li>Solve problems for people</li>